-According to the 1901 Census, Madame Marie Reymond was now a widow aged 44 and was the head of the household at 20 Moorland Road.
+According to the 1901 UK census, Madame Marie Reymond is now a widow aged 44 and is the head of the household at 20 Moorland Road, Burslem.
 Her husband, Jean Reymond had obviously died.
-She was described as a Teacher of Music.
-Also living at that property was her father Idon Holst, aged 81 and John Cope her adopted son.
-He was aged 21, unmarried, and also a Teacher of Music.
+She is described as a Teacher of Music.
+Also living at that property was her father Idon Holst (who we know as Fredrick Idon Holst) aged 81, recorded as a widower.
+John Cope is also recorded as her adopted son.
+He is aged 21, single, and also a Teacher of Music.

 The Potteries Orchestral Society (the NSSO's first name) gives its first performance in Burslem Town Hall on Thursday 8 December 1904 under the baton of John Cope, now just 24 years old.